 Who is it for?

-This is a program for people who wish to improve their skills at facilitating group discussion, decision making, problem solving, planning and other activities.
+This is a program for people who wish to improve their skills at group discussion, decision making, problem solving, planning and other activities, and for facilitating such activities.
 It is for people who work with adults of any age, teenagers or children in group settings.

 We assume that all people have experience of group activities, perhaps more than they know.
 The workshop is designed to help you become more aware of what you already know.
-It will enhance and add to the methods and processes you use in group settings.
-You will be introduced to simple techniques and processes that offer immediate improvement to your group facilitation.
+It will also enhance and add to the methods and processes you use in group settings.
+You will be introduced to simple ideas, techniques and processes that offer immediate improvement to your decision making and problem solving.